-The university engages in competitive bidding of all procurement where practical, advantageous, and required under legislative requirements.
+The university engages in competitive bidding of all procurement where practical, advantageous, and required under legislative requirements – regardless of dollar value.
 However, in certain circumstances, and as governed by the applicable trade obligations, approval for limited tendering provisions may be sought.
 Limited tendering is a non-competitive procurement process, where only one vendor exists or is engaged by the procuring entity (e.g., single sourcing, sole sourcing).
 The process cannot be used for the purpose of avoiding competition and/or discriminates against other parties.

 A Limited Tendering Justification Form, signed by the Department Head and the appropriate Vice-President, must be received and reviewed by Procurement Services along with the purchase requisition in advance of engaging the vendor.
 The circumstances where a procuring entity may use limited tendering is outlined in Table 1 of the Limited Tender Justification Form.
 For further information on limited tendering, please contact firstname.lastname@example.org.